-The GDPR, on the other hand, targets data controllers—organizations that decide how and why they’ll process personal data.
+The GDPR, on the other hand, targets data controllers—organizations that decide how and why they’ll process personal data belonging to E.U. residents.
+In addition, the GDPR regulates processors—organizations that process personal data on behalf of controllers.
 The GDPR applies when the data controller or its processor is established in the E.U., or when non-E.U. controllers process the personal data of E.U. residents when offering commercial goods and services or monitoring their behavior.

-While the GDPR regulates a broader set of organizations than the CCPA, they both impact swathes of globally operating enterprises, so it’s worth evaluating how you collect and use personal data in different territories.
+Both the CCPA and GDPR impact swathes of globally operating enterprises, so it’s worth evaluating how you collect and use personal data in different territories.

 What rights do the CCPA and GDPR give people?

 The two regulations overlap when it comes to some rights—so if you’re already compliant with GDPR, you’re well on your way to meeting CCPA requirements.
-Knowing the similarities can help you create replicable policies across geographies, and set you up for compliance with future regulations that will likely mirror these existing ones.
+Knowing the similarities can also help set you up for compliance with future regulations across geographies that will likely mirror these existing ones.

 Here’s what the CCPA and GDPR have in common:

-- The right to portability: Individuals protected by the CCPA and GDPR have the right to request their personal information in accessible, machine-readable formats such as CSV, XML, and JSON.
+- The right to portability: Individuals protected by the CCPA and GDPR generally have the right to request their personal information in accessible, readily usable formats such as CSV or XML.

-- The right to erasure: Consumers have the right to request the deletion of any personal information that an organization has collected or stored.
-In instances where the GDPR applies, individuals have the right to have their personal data erased under a variety of circumstances.
+- The right to erasure: For the most part, individuals have the right to request the deletion of their personal data that an organization has collected or stored.

-Under what circumstances can businesses use consumer data?
+Under what circumstances can businesses use personal data?

 Under the GDPR, organizations can only process data when at least one of six legal grounds for data processing applies: